AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/asset_editing.md

 ## Custom editor asset examples

-The Stingray editor ships with several custom asset types that are defined in `.type` files as described above.
+The "core" resources that are installed with {{ProductName}}, and the built-in plug-ins that are installed with the editor, include several custom asset types that are defined in `.type` files as described above.
 These are good working examples of how the built-in asset editing system can simplify creating and editing resources.

 ### Blend shapes

 The blend shapes plug-in defines the way users can work with and preview blend shapes in the editor.
-For background information about working with blend shapes in Stingray, see [the main Stingray Help](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_animation_blend_shapes_html).
+For background information about working with blend shapes, see the pages under ~{ Blend shapes }~.

 ![blend shape preview](../../images/blend_shape_preview_update.gif)